 Rochester lived in Maryland for nearly thirty years, where he and Hart operated flourmills, a nail and rope factory, and a bank.
 He also served as Maryland legislator, sheriff, and judge.
 In 1788 he married Sophia Beatty and had the first of his twelve children.

-Hart moved to Kentucky in 1810, and Rochester decided to move his operations to Danville, New York, where he established a paper mill.
+Hart moved to Kentucky in 1810, and Rochester decided to move his operations to Dansville, New York, where he established a paper mill.
 In 1814, Rochester again picked up his operations and moved to Bloomfield, New York, where he opened a bank.
-In 1803 he joined business entrepreneurs William Fitzhugh and Charles Carroll of Hagerstown, Maryland, in purchasing 100 acres along the Genessee River.
+In 1803 he joined business entrepreneurs William Fitzhugh and Charles Carroll of Hagerstown, Maryland, in purchasing 100 acres along the Genesee River.
 The spot chosen, a convergence of the river’s three cataracts, offered massive potential waterpower that could aid in factory development.

 In 1817 Rochester and his business partners founded Rochesterville, later renamed Rochester, along the tract of land.
 They developed several major industries in the village, which quickly grew into a town of nearly 3,000 people.
 Rochester witnessed the fast growth of his creation, but died on May 17, 1831, three years before the city swelled to a population of 9,000 and became known as America’s first “boomtown.”